 Sprawling across 280 ha, atop a steep 180 m high rocky hill, Chittorgarh's ruined palaces, temples and towers bear witness to its illustrious and turbulent past, when it was the capital of the Sisodia rulers of Mewar, between the 12th and 16th centuries.

-As Rajasthan’s mightiest forts, it was the target of successive invaders.
-The first siege, in 1303, was by Sultan Alauddin Khilji, whose goal was to capture not only the fort but also the queen, Rani Padmini, whose legendary beauty the sultan had glimpsed reflected in a mirror.
-When defeat seemed inevitable, Rani Padmini along with 13,000 women committed jauhar – a ritual form of mass suicide by immolation, practiced by Rajput women to escape dishonor at the hands of their enemies.
+As Rajasthan's mightiest forts, it was the target of successive invaders.
+Sultan Alauddin Khilji came here with an intention of not only taking over the fort but also the beautiful queen recognized as Rani Padmini during 1303.
+When defeat seemed inevitable, Rani Padmini along with 13,000 women committed jauhar – a ritual form of mass suicide by immolation, practiced by Rajput women to escape dishonour at the hands of their enemies.
 It is said that 50,000 Rajput warriors died in the ensuing battle.
-Alauddin’s army then proceeded to sack the fort and destroy many of its buildings.
-Within a few years, however, the ruler’s grandson had regained it for the Sisodia dynasty.
+Alauddin's army then proceeded to sack the fort and destroy many of its buildings.
+Within a few years, however, the ruler's grandson had regained it for the Sisodia dynasty.

-Rana Kumbha’s Palace, the first building to the right of the Chittorgarh Fort, is probably the earliest surviving example of a Rajput palace.
-Its northern side has a profusion of richly carved balconies, and a unique stepped wall.
+Rana Kumbha Palace, the first building to the right of the Chittorgarh Fort, is probably the earliest surviving example of a Rajput palace.
 Elephant stables and a council chamber comprise its public areas, while the private apartments are a maze of small rooms, including a zanana section.